ropensci/spiro/README.md

 provides simple tools for data import, processing, summary and visualisation.

-> Warning: <br/> This package is currently under early development.
-It
+> WARNING: This package is currently under early development.
+It is
-> is recommended to use this software for demonstrational or testing
+> recommended to use this software for demonstrational or testing
 > purposes only.
 We advise against using it for scientific analyses at
 > the moment, as at this stage of development major changes in the
 > package’s computations may occur.